firefhtr/ansibledemo/inventory/README.md

-This inventory file is an example, you must change the file and the location.
+This inventory file is an example, you must change the file contents to suite your needs.
+Location of this file can be based on your environment.